RuPaul Is: Starbooty!

-RuPaul is: Starbooty! is a 1987 low-budget underground film trilogy starring and co-produced by a then-unknown drag queen, RuPaul.
-Because it was produced on a very low budget, various posters, advertisements and video covers alternate the spelling between "Starbooty" and "Starrbooty".
+RuPaul is: Starbooty! is a 1987 underground film trilogy starring a young RuPaul, then a largely unknown drag queen.
+The low-budget films were inconsistently presented with title variations including "Star Booty" and "Starrbooty" across posters, advertisements, and indy video releases.

 Plot

 Filmed on a zero-dollar budget, the movies are a pastiche of 1960s blaxploitation films.
 RuPaul stars as Starbooty, a crime fighting federal agent who disposes of villains while getting entangled in romantic liaisons.
 At the time, RuPaul was still participating in a type of drag known as genderfuck; as such his appearance generally is of a man with feminine makeup and clothes, but no padding or taping to make the body look female.

 Outside the canon of the actual films, a sketch on RuPaul's VH1 talk show continued the storyline of the character of Starbooty with a preview for an alleged new film called "Starbooty in: Take That You Honky Bitch".